 Credentialing and Medical Privilege Disputes

-Atlanta/Augusta, Georgia Physician Credentialing Lawyers
+Peer Review and Physician Credentialing Lawyers

 “Credentialing,” as that term is typically used in the healthcare industry, can refer to the medical credentialing process and the criteria applicable to, for example, a physician’s participation within a health plan or appointment to a hospital’s medical staff.
 The credentialing process is now an integral part of healthcare practice today as an important way to verify the qualifications of clinical practitioners.
-Credentialing practices and requirements vary somewhat by locale and practice setting, with nuances in law and process depending on the State of practice.
+Credentialing practices and requirements vary somewhat by locale and practice setting, with nuances in law and process depending on the State.
 Although the details may vary according to the particular circumstances, the credentialing process typically involves a few steps, including:

 - Keeping updated contact information for all providers on staff;

 - Providing a checklist of information required of physicians in obtaining credentials at a practice site;

 - Planning ahead to perform a timely and detailed background check, and verifying its accuracy with listed references, former employers, medical associations, federal agencies and state boards;

 - Requiring peer references and checking them;

 - Investigating prior malpractice claims that may suggest heightened scrutiny for providers with those issues.

 - Submitting the credentialing application to the practice site’s governing body for final review.
 For more information and additional steps, see http://www.beckersasc.com/asc-accreditation-and-patient-safety/10-steps-to-a-thorough-physician-credentialing-process.html